Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Introduction

-There is a limited amount of work in literature that tackles SPLAM in a monocular setting.
-A Next-Best-View (NBV) approach to the problem \cite{mostegel2014active}, based on estimated measures of the localization quality, showed good results for goal based trajectory planning as well as strategic exploration on Micro Aerial Vehicles (MAVs), but it only considers parameters based on the mapped points and not on the relative orientations or between views.
-There has also been work showing autonomous navigation in a Monocular SLAM setting for Micro Helicopters with a downward facing camera \cite{weiss2011monocular}.
-In our case, we try to autonomously navigate non-holonomic robots with a front facing camera, where the camera direction is the same as the direction of motion.
-This is more constrained than the above mentioned works where the use of MAVs allow smooth lateral motions which provide wide baselines to improve the quality of Monocular SLAM.
+Literature seems sparse on SPLAM in a monocular setting.
+A Next-Best-View (NBV) approach \cite{mostegel2014active}, based on estimated measures of the localization quality, showed good results for goal based trajectory planning as well as strategic exploration on Micro Aerial Vehicles (MAVs).
+Nonetheless it is shown subsequently that the current method evaluates better on various maps in terms of SLAM failures.
+Autonomous navigation with a downward facing camera for Micro Helicopters was shown in \cite{weiss2011monocular}.
+In our case, we try to autonomously navigate a non-holonomic robots with a front facing camera.
+This is more constrained than the above mentioned works where the use of MAVs allow smooth lateral motions thus providing wide baselines to improve the quality of Monocular SLAM, whereas in our case we use a ground robot restricted to move either forward or backward.

+Prasad \textit{et al.}\cite{prasad2017data} approach the problem using an Apprenticeship Learning formulation\cite{abbeel2004apprenticeship}.
+However their approach is time consuming during training, where they evaluate the learnt reward at each iteration and the efficacy of this formulation for larger scale maps is also unproven.

 In contrast, this paper formulates the SPLAM problem through a Reinforcement Learning paradigm in a map agnostic fashion.
-Instead of learning outright an optimal action policy, the current framework learns actions detrimental to SLAM.
-Essentially, it can be seen as filtering out bad actions.
-This action filter is learnt through Temporal Difference Learning methods\cite{sutton1998reinforcement}.
-We learn an optimal action-value function, also known as Quality function or Q values, with respect to SLAM failure.
-This is used to filter out potentially unsafe actions.
-The optimal action filter which is learnt can be seamlessly used across a variety of maps with significant reduction in Monocular SLAM failures.
+Our approach is trained on a single map and is applied on a variety of maps without any re-training/fine-tuning.
+Instead of learning outright an optimal policy, the current framework learns actions detrimental to SLAM using Temporal Difference Learning methods \cite{sutton1998reinforcement}.
+We learn an optimal action-value function with respect to SLAM failure which is used to filter out potentially unsafe actions.
+This learnt optimal Action Filter is seamlessly used across a variety of maps showing significant reduction in Monocular SLAM failures, which are mainly characterized by tracking failures or due to large errors in the pose priors used for estimation.